MediaCityUK tram stop: History

 MediaCityUK is a development within Salford Quays, on the site of the former Manchester Docks.
 When an active port, the quays were served by numerous railway goods lines.

 The Metrolink's extension into Salford Quays was part of a programme of urban renewal for the area around the Manchester Ship Canal.
 Plans for a light rail system into Salford Quays have existed since around 1987, initially as far as Broadway; the proposals evolved, with plans for a branch line to serve the Lowry arts centre.
-The MediaCity extension replaced that proposal.
+The MediaCityUK extension replaced that proposal.
 It opened on 20 September 2010, as the terminus of a specially-constructed 360 m from the Eccles Line.

 Services to the station were suspended following an incident at the Harbour City crossover on the second day of operation.
 A driver reversed after only partially passing over spring-loaded points causing the tram to straddle two tracks and hit a central support column.